 The aims of this research are to link best practice ED workforce models to available ED funding under an activity-based funding (ABF), while contributing to the development of an improved national activity and outcome-based ED funding model.
-The funding model for Emergency Departments under ABF is evolving.
-The challenge for ED leaders (both Medical and Nursing) will be to transition from a historical funding model to an ABF funding model.
-Under ABF, which is modified by jurisdiction specific purchasing initiatives, future resourcing (mainly human capital) will inevitably be linked to activity, performance, and safety and quality indicators.
 This research will identify the current status of funding of EDs, identify and critically appraise models for funding of EDs and identify the workforce implications of those funding models and propose a State-wide ED clinical workforce framework.

 Dr Anthony Bell

 Dr John Burke